 I now realize this blog is likely to be a weird mix of really technical stuff about educational technology interspersed with intense diatribes on the nature of education.
 This falls into that latter category.

 Let me begin by saying that I love the staff I work with.
 Even though I don’t always agree with their methods, I never question their devotion to the often challenging needs of the student’s in the world’s largest special needs district.
 Gladly special educators are amongst the first to innovate and differentiate as it’s a necessity.
 That said, there are certain behaviors that have become ingrained in special education that aren’t best in all moments for our students.
+The extrinsic rewards systems are limited in their effectiveness at best and can have long-term negative impacts at their worst.
 Was that diplomatic enough?

 SKINNER (A History of ABA)